alex-necsoiu/price-alert-bot/README.md

 ## Hi there 👋

-Connect to Uphold public ticker and retrieve the Currency Pair rate every 5 seconds.
-Each time you retrieve a new rate, the bot must compare it with the first one and decide if it should alert of an oscillation.
-For the purpose of this exercise we want to be alerted if the price changes 0.01 percent in either direction (price goes up or down).
+Connect to Uphold public ticker and retrieve the Currency Pair rate every fetch interval that the user whants.
+Each time you retrieve a new rate, the bot compare it with the first one and decide if it should alert of an oscillation.

 ## Installation

+You need go version 1.17 or greater.

 Clone the repo